oracle-livelabs/security/autonomous-db/data-redaction/data-redaction.md

 - Explore built-in Data Redaction types and regular expression redaction
 - Test various queries including advanced group by and union operations

-In Oracle Autonomous Database the `SH` schema is a shared resource and meant for demonstration.
+In Oracle Autonomous AI Database the `SH` schema is a shared resource and meant for demonstration.
 Instead, you will copy two tables (`CUSTOMERS` and `SALES`) to a new schema you will create, named `SH1`.
 The tables you are copying contain sensitive information and need to be protected from a database user (e.g., `SH1_READER`).

 **Note:**
 - The PL/SQL package for Oracle Data Redaction, `DBMS_REDACT`, has been granted to the `ADMIN` user, who can forward-grant it to other users.
-- In Oracle Autonomous Database, the `ADMIN` user is exempt from redaction policy enforcement because it has the `EXEMPT REDACTION POLICY` privilege.
+- In Oracle Autonomous AI Database, the `ADMIN` user is exempt from redaction policy enforcement because it has the `EXEMPT REDACTION POLICY` privilege.
 - In Oracle Database 23ai, in addition to `EXECUTE` on `DBMS_REDACT`, users must have the `ADMINISTER REDACTION POLICY` privilege to manage Data Redaction policies.